TristanBrattinga/anno-amsterdam/README.md

 # Anno Amsterdam :x: :x: :x:

 ## Team Members

 - Manoah Tervoort
 - Quinten Kok
 - Tristan Brattinga

 ## Assignment

-ANNO AMSTERDAM is an app where users kan find information based on their location in the physicical space.
+ANNO AMSTERDAM is an app where users kan find information based on their location in the physical space.
 With this app you can unravel the history and culture of Amsterdam.

 ## The Concept